eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/provideData.md

 ## Create first access policy

-Let´s see if Alice can see the Asset (ID: 3).
+Let´s see if Alice can see the Asset (ID: 200).

 :::info
-As you can see in the response, the data offer "Product EDC Demo Asset 3" (asset ID: 3) does not appear.
+As you can see in the response, the data offer "Product EDC Demo Asset" (asset ID: 200) does not appear.
 Unfortunately, Alice sees some contract offers but she cannot find the contract offer from Bob.
 :::

 Alice calls Bob and says she can´t see the asset.
 Bob remembers that he did not create an access policy.
 An access policy defines who is allowed to see a data offering.